Code-Institute-Submissions/ms1_overuse_injuries/README.md

 This site is created to promote awareness of common injuries among children and young adults caused by overuse of muscles during their growth spurt and suggest prevention measures that they can take in order to avoid long term health effect.

 The aim for the site is to provide the general information and knowledge for parents, trainers, teachers and young athletes themselves about the harm of doing too much high impact sport trainings while they are still growing so that they can takes all the measures to prevent any unnecessary injuries.
-This site only summarises the tpic, common injuries and rough ideas for prevention.
+This site only summarises the topic, common injuries and rough ideas for prevention.
-There is much more detailed information widely available on the web and this site's aim here is to get people aware of the topicof this common problems.
+There is much more detailed information widely available on the web and this site's aim here is to get people aware of the topic of these common problems.

 <img src="assets/readme_img/ms1_responsive_ss.jpg" width="400" height="200">